recipy/recipy/README.md

 	  -i --id       Search based on (a fragment of) the run ID -v --verbose  Be verbose
 	  -d --diff     Show diff
+	  -j --json     Show output as JSON
+	  --no-browser  Do not open browser window
 	  --debug       Turn on debugging mode

 ## Configuration